 11. Resident Evil 5

-I never thought I’d see where the day where I actually missed Resident Evil 5.
+I never thought I’d see the day when I actually missed Resident Evil 5.
 After RE6 and ORC, and how god awful they were, Resident Evil 5 seems like a godsend when you remember it still exists.

 Make no mistake about it, Resident Evil 5 sucks.
 It sucks badly.
 Although it may suck, it’s still a better game than 6 in all ways.

 Resident Evil 5 took what seemed to work so well in RE4 and tried to translate it into a different environment, with the same biohazard, but this time with some actual relevance to the franchise’s overall story.
 This meant the return of the most retconned character/villain in the franchise, as well as everyone’s favorite – Jill Valentine.
 Well, kind of, if you ignore that she has about 12 seconds of screentime in the vanilla game.
 And don’t forget the most absurdly over the top version of Chris yet.